 While her final portfolio could potentially be much bigger than without any exposure to stocks, she now has a small but very real chance that she could run out of money – a scenario that, before switching to stocks, she was virtually assured not to face (see second graph).
 In exchange for the chance of having more money at the end of her life (when it is least useful) she introduced the risk of being wiped out sooner, or experiencing distressing early losses that could prompt her to close out positions in a panic and lock her out of her goal.

 It is tempting to invest in stocks when they seem to carry little risk.
 Investors should not rely on forecasts; instead, they should examine their own situations, understand their tolerance for risk, and develop an appreciation for what could go wrong with their investment strategies.

+We are a Registered Investment Advisor held to a fiduciary standard of care.
 We believe that our portfolio management process, focused on measuring and managing risk, can be very effective at creating a sensible balance between risk and return, partly by measuring financial and investment conditions often and adjusting portfolios through a well-defined process.
-We implement this process for our clients and we tailor it for their specific circumstances.
-We can also help you evaluate your current goals and establish an investment plan aiming at steady, long-term returns while managing downside risk.
-Please send us a request for a copy of our most recent whitepaper describing our investment methods and goals, or contact us if you would like to know more about how Path Financial’s investment process can work for you.
+We implement this process for our clients and we tailor it for their specific circumstances, and we always put their interests first.
+That means we do not profit from transactions or by selling any products.
+Our only compensation is based on the assets we manage, which goes a long way of aligning our interests with yours.
+We can also help you evaluate your current goals and establish an investment plan aiming at achieving steady, long-term returns while managing downside risk.
+You can download our report describing our investment methods and goals, or contact us if you would like to know more about how Path Financial’s investment process can work for you.
 We’ll be happy to set up a confidential meeting to discuss your path to financial success.
 Read more.